-In C language, there is yet another option when a set of asynchronous events are possible in a set of sockets.
+In C language, there's yet another option when several asynchronous events may happen in several sockets.

-The select() function has the ability to monitor a set of sockets.
-In fact, any type of integer descriptors can be monitored, including opened files and pipes, and for instance 0 (stdin), 1 (stdout) and 2 (stderr).
+The select() function is able to monitor a set of several sockets.
+In fact, any type of integer descriptors can be monitored, including opened files and pipes, and for instance, descriptors 0 (stdin), 1 (stdout) and 2 (stderr).

-int select(int nD, fd\set \rD, fd\set \wD, fd\set \eD, struct timeval \to);
+int select(int nD, fd_set rD, fd_set wD, fd_set eD, struct timeval to);